jmmv-forestry/website/_posts/2016-03-22-golang-review.md

   Unfortunately, that's not the case and this is the reason I pinpoint this particular module from the standard library.
 The real benefits of using `glog` come when the *whole stack* uses the same logging infrastructure and principles.
 Because `glog` is not the standard module, some Go packages will use it and others will not.
 As a result, you do not get the full benefits of using `glog` in your project because most libraries you depend on will not do the same.

-* **Mutability by default (aka no `const` keyword):** Before you say "hey, `const` is currently not present, but if we find the need for it later on, we'll add it!", that's&hellip; not great.
+* **Mutability by default (aka no `const` keyword):** Before you say "hey, `const` is currently not present, but if we find the need for it later on, we'll add it!", that's... not great.
 The problem with adding a `const` keyword post-facto is that this is the wrong keyword to add: *state should be immutable by default*, and what the language should have is a `mutable` keyword to clearly mark those variables that hold multiple values throughout their lifetime.

   The reason I point out this specific language feature is because I've mentally gotten very accustomed to separating constant vs. mutable variables in code.
 Reading code that adheres to this strict separation is easy to follow: you can quickly map the immutable state in your mind and then focus on the mutable pieces of the code to understand what's happening.
 Without these clues, you need extra effort.